xavier-tobin/PatternAnnotatedString/README.md

 You may want to style text based on a pattern you don't know at compile-time.
 For example, highlighting matching text in results from a search query the user inputs.
-This is _easy_ to achieve with this library, but there are some important considerations to note:
+This is _easy_ to achieve with this library, but there are some important considerations to note.

+In this example, we create a pattern annotation to highlight text that matches the user's search
+query:

 ```kotlin
 @Composable